nearstory/blog2-hakdokman/_posts/2020-06-04-theseoulfood06.md

 tags:
   - Budae-jjigae
   - Korea
-description: "Classic Budae-jjigae with many vegis"
+description: "Classic Budae-jjigae with green vegetables"
 ---

 At the first post I wrote, Budae-jjigae was from supplies of U.S. Army at Korean war.
 What I need to mention is that still U.S. Army is located near Uijeongbu city, which is the home town of Budae-jjiage.
 Budae-jjigae has transformed a lot while South Korea has been developed, but originally, Uijeongbu Budae-jjigae consists of lots of vegetables, especially Buttercup.
 Buttercup gives special synergy when you eat a bit of salty ingredients.